jaehak24/Salesforce-certified-Marketing-Administrator/Dump/test3.md

 ## Marketing Cloud admin wants to create a <U>suppression list for hard-bounced email addresses</U>.
 Where the details be found?
 > Bounce data View

-##### Marketing Cloud admi nhas noticed a File Drop Automation has been failing on the Import File activity.
+##### Marketing Cloud admin has noticed a File Drop Automation has been failing on the Import File activity.
 The automation is configured with a filename pattern, so the filename is expected to begin with customer_import.
 The import is configured to look for a file named customer import_%%Year%%%%Month%%%%Day%%.csv, however, the admin notices the filenames include seconds and milliseconds.
 How should the admin fix the issue?
 > USE %%6Filename_From_trigger%% in the Import File Activity